NutriSafe-DLT/architecture-models/README.md

 <p align="justify">
 <br>
-The conceptual architecture of a blockchain as infrastructure is depicted in Fig. X Actors have their information systems: ERP Systems, customer relationship management systems (CRM), herd management systems (HMS), and systems used by logistics service providers to manage transportation.
+The conceptual architecture of a blockchain as infrastructure is depicted in Fig. 3 Actors have their information systems: ERP Systems, customer relationship management systems (CRM), herd management systems (HMS), and systems used by logistics service providers to manage transportation.
 <br>
 Note that the depicted supply chain is quite linear.
 In reality, there are many farmers, logistics service providers, production facilities, wholesalers, and retailers that participate in a supply chain.
 An analysis of the scenarios resulted in requirements and design decisions.
 </p>